mattcarlotta/nvi/README.md

 In layman's terms, this debug message is stating that a key's value within an `.env` file contains an interpolated key `${KEY}` (`TEST`) on line 88 at byte 21 that doesn't match any ENV keys in the shell environment nor any previously parsed ENV keys.

-The solution to the above is to either ensure the ENV key exists within the shell environment before running the executable or only reference keys in the .env file after they've been parsed (.env files are parsed top-down, therefore keys can only reference other keys above itself, and .env files are parsed left to right, therefore keys can only reference other keys in files that have been parsed before itself).
+The solution to the above is to either ensure the ENV key exists within the shell environment before running the binary or only reference keys in the .env file after they've been parsed (.env files are parsed top-down, therefore keys can only reference other keys above itself, and .env files are parsed left to right, therefore keys can only reference other keys in files that have been parsed before itself).

 Not all debug logs will have all the details above, but they will generally follow this pattern.

 ## Troubleshooting

-⚠️ Please note that some operating systems (like Mac OS) may not have a "/usr/local/bin" directory nor use it as a search `PATH` for binaries.
+⚠️ Please note that some operating systems (like Mac OS) may not have a `/usr/local/bin` directory nor use it as a search `PATH` for binaries.

 To fix this, create the directory (if you're wary of touching `/usr`, then you may want to use `/opt` or `/opt/bin` instead):
 ```DOSINI